syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/Watermark.md

 ---
 layout : post
-title : WaterMark in Syncfusion® AutoComplete Control for Xamarin.Android description : Learn how to set the Watermark in SfAutoComplete platform : Xamarin.Android control : SfAutoComplete documentation : ug
+title : Watermark in Syncfusion® AutoComplete Control for Xamarin.Android description : Learn how to set and customize the watermark text in SfAutoComplete platform : Xamarin.Android control : SfAutoComplete documentation : ug